-Set this flag to its most sensitive setting, Always mark HTTP as actively dangerous, and Chrome will feature that Not Secure text in red instead.
+Set this flag to Enabled (mark as actively dangerous), and Chrome will feature that Not Secure text in red instead.
 It’s a minor touch, but a good reminder not to enter any private information on insecure sites.
 Note that Chrome will always display a red warning icon on unsafe sites, like those with invalid security certificates.

 8. Enable HDR

-Nonetheless, if you own an HDR monitor, you should take a moment to enable this flag so Chrome supports HDR content.
-It might not do much now, but we’ll surely see more support for HDR in the near future.
+If you own an HDR monitor, you should take a moment to enable this flag so Chrome supports HDR content.
+It might not do a whole lot yet, but we’ll surely see more support for HDR in the near future.

 9. Easily Show Cached Websites

-Whenever you visit a website, your browser stores a copy of it in its cache.
-This allows it to quickly display the webpage again when you next visit it without downloading everything twice.
+When you visit a website, your browser stores a copy of it in the cache.
+This allows it to quickly display the page without downloading everything again when you next visit it.

 What Are Your Favorite Chrome Flags?

-Now you have 10 new Chrome options to play around with.
+We’ve looked at some of the best Chrome flags; now you have all sorts of new Chrome options to play around with.
 Google could easily remove any of these flags or add new ones, so keep an eye out if you’re interested in trying more experimental features.
 You can also try the Chrome Beta for access to the latest features before they go mainstream.